STRYD after 3000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 Pairing & Preparing to Run

-This section looks at: putting STRYD on your shoe; pairing STRYD to your running watch; and configuring the display on your running watch for Suunto, Garmin & Polar.
+This section looks at putting STRYD on your shoe; pairing STRYD to your running watch; and configuring the display on your running watch for Suunto, Garmin & Polar.

 Moving to the other foot CAN give different results depending on the degree of asymmetry to your running gait.
 Don’t do that!

 After recharging, be REALLY sure that the STRYD Footpod is correctly re-inserted into the prongs on the cradle to avoid loss.
+A cool feature is that the STRYD Zones data field will buzz if it loses conenction ie if it’s become detached or run out of battery.

 For first-time usage, ensure that your weight and height are set in the STRYD SMARTPHONE APP and synchronised to the STRYD pod.